chanzuckerberg/open-science/GOVERNANCE.md

 outlined the main structure and formatting of the site, with a first pass of basic content completed in January 2022.

+This project is currently maintained by Kate Hertweck as a part of [Biohub](https://biohub.org/)'s Open Science Program Office (OSPO).
+While the content of this website still includes much general-purpose information about open science, it is intended primarily as a tool to support Biohub researchers.

-Additional CZI teams who were consulted during the website planning and remain stakeholders in the content include:
+Additional Biohub teams who were consulted during the website planning and remain stakeholders in the content include:
-- **Communications:** regulate branding guidelines (colors, font, etc), approve mentions of CZI for accuracy and clarity, provide access to Plausible for web analytics
+- **Communications:** regulate branding guidelines (colors, font, etc), approve mentions of Biohub for accuracy and clarity, provide access to Plausible for web analytics
 - **Legal:** oversight regarding privacy issues (related to web analytics and community feedback)
 - **Science Technology:** maintain requirements for open source projects (license, language for reporting security issues, presence of a README and Code of Conduct), as well as recommendations for additional best practices in respository maintenance and to encourage community contributions

-This project is currently maintained by Kate Hertweck as a part of [Biohub](https://biohub.org/)'s Open Science Program Office (OSPO).
-While the content of this website still includes much general-purpose information about open science, it is intended primarily as a tool to support Biohub researchers.

 ## Project goals